bparanj/crystal/electronics/components/resistor-qna.md

 Both components share a similar structure, but their use and terminal configurations are tailored to different circuit functions.

-To understand this article, you should be familiar with the following concepts:
+you should be familiar with the following concepts:

 - Electric Current: The flow of electric charge through a conductor.
 - Voltage: The electrical potential difference between two points in a circuit.
 - Ohm's Law: A fundamental principle used to relate voltage, current, and resistance (V = IR).
 - Series and Parallel Circuits: Basic circuit configurations that describe how components are connected.

-1. Function

 A resistor is an electronic component that controls the flow of electric current in a circuit.
 It provides resistance, which reduces the voltage across its terminals and controls the current through its terminals.

-2. When to Use?

 Resistors are used whenever current needs to be controlled, voltage needs to be divided, or to protect other components from excessive current.
 They're used in situations where maintaining the right amount of current flow is crucial.